virtualcodewarrior/syntax-highlight/README.md

 * `class-name` (Default `null`) - Allows you to add a custom class (or multiple classes) to every highlighter element that will be created on the page.
 * `first-line` (Default `1`) - Allows you to change the first (starting) line number.
 * `gutter` (Default `true`) - Allows you to turn gutter with line numbers on and off.
 * `highlight`(Default `null`) - Allows you to highlight one or more lines to focus user’s attention.
 When specifying as a parameter, you have to pass an array looking value, like [1, 2, 3] or just an number for a single line.
-If you are changing Syntax-Highlight.defaults['highlight'], you can pass a number or an array of numbers.
+If you are changing syntaxhighlight.defaults['highlight'], you can pass a number or an array of numbers.
 * `html-script`(Default `false`) - Allows you to highlight a mixture of HTML/XML code and a script which is very common in web development.
 Setting this value to true requires that you have shBrushXml.js loaded and that the brush you are using supports this feature.
 * `smart-tabs` (Default `true`) - Allows you to turn smart tabs feature on and off.
 * `tab-size` (Default `4`) - Allows you to adjust tab size.